TheGrayFrost/smartKT/PROJDESC.md

 		- for each C/C++ file, say projects/exp/src/A.c, in dependencies.p, we know that a .o will be generated corr. to it.
 We
 			- run clang on A.c to generate A.ast
 			- run clangtools
-				- parsers/ast2xml: generates A_clang.xml from A.ast
+				- parsers/ast2xml: generates A_clang.xml & A.calls.temp from A.ast
-				- parsers/calls: generates A.calls from A.ast
+				- parsers/calls: generates A.calls.tokens from A.calls.temp
 				- parsers/funcs.py: generates A.funcargs from A_clang.xml
 			- copy these 3 files to the folder location: outputs/exp/src/A.c/
 			- run parsers/dwxml.py on A.o to generate A_dd.xml in outputs/exp/src/
 			- run parsers/ddx.py with OFFSET flag
 				- that combines only the local variables present in A.c from A_clang.xml and A_dd.xml
 				- creates A_comb.xml and A.offset in outputs/exp/src/A.c/
-			Note: All these files' pruposes are explained in File Introductions section
+			Note: All these files' purposes are explained in File Introductions section

 2. parsers:
 	A. project_parser.py: